CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 Let's face it the image is very important and I'm confident using the options below you can get the image you prefer to be used. *\[Figure-4a\]*

 -   **1st attempt:** The first place the system will look to is the CoalaWeb tab displayed in the both the Category and Article editors.
 This will always take priority over any other possible setting.
 If you set an image using the category editor tab this will be used in a category blog layout as there are multiple articles on the page.
 If you have set an image using the article editor tab then it will be used when viewing that specific article.
+For non content type items like a contact page the CoalaWeb menu editor tab can be used.
 -   **2nd attempt:** If you have set a **Default Image** this will be next in line to be used for the image. *\[Figure 4a\]*

 <div class="uk-alert">Note: It's recommended to leave this parameter blank</div>